What You Get+-

 Embroidery needles have a slightly bigger eye than regular sewing needles (also called sharps) - perfect for using thicker embroidery thread.

-Sometimes I want a range of sizes.
 Remember - needle size are the reverse of what you'd expect.
 The bigger the number, the smaller the needle.